 For example, some countries may require a simple survey response, but only people who are able to receive and read survey correspondence would be able to appropriately respond, creating what’s known as non-response bias.
 A person living in poverty without access to an online survey, or the means to receive a mailed survey, may not be reflected in the data.
 On top of this, a person who cannot read would also not be able to respond without the help of another person.

-There are other limitations in the collection of global data outlined by the scientific online publication Our World in Data, including that self-reports are subjective, that sometimes only one individual will report the literacy on behalf of the entire household, and that inferring literacy from data can be problematic — school measurements are not uniform across the world, and in some instances, definitions of what “literacy” means depends on whose being asked
+There are other limitations in the collection of global data outlined by the scientific online publication Our World in Data, including that self-reports are subjective, that sometimes only one individual will report the literacy on behalf of the entire household, and that inferring literacy from data can be problematic — school measurements are not uniform across the world, and in some instances, definitions of what “literacy” means depends on who's being asked

 None of this is to say that the United States education system is not fraught with its own challenges, including literacy levels.
 This is simply a reminder to always read data with a critical eye.